geyang/jaynes-starter-kit/10_gcp_docker_example/README.md

 ## Config Examples and Values

-Here is an example configuration for launching on GCP:
+Here is an example configuration for launching via the Google Compute Engine (GCE) service:

 ```yaml
 launch: !ENV